opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 It is recommended that the EPSG codes for the interpolation, source, and target crs are specified so that they can be replaced with the full WKT specification required by GGXF.

 Note that the import function creates a GGXF YAML which references the source grid file for the grid data.
-That is, the grid definition in the YAML file is something like:
+The ggxf script will read the grid parameters from the source grid file.
+An example of the grid definition in the template file is:

 ```yaml
   - gridName: NZGEOID2016_20161102.isg